 If HBIg is recommended, it works best if given as soon as possible, ideally within 48 hours of exposure.
 Depending on the type of exposure, HBIg may be given up to 14 days after exposure.

 How can I tell if I have HBV infection?

 Your health care provider can order blood tests to see if you have a new HBV infection or if you have been infected with HBV before.

 It can take 4 to 12 weeks after exposure to the virus for blood tests to show if you have been infected with HBV.
 Until your doctor has cleared you, you could spread HBV infection.
-See below to learn how to prevent the spread of HBV.
+See “What should I do if I have an HBV infection?”, below, to learn how to prevent the spread of HBV.

 What should I do if I have HBV infection?

 If you have HBV infection, it is important to tell anyone who has been exposed to your blood or body fluids that you have HBV infection, including household members, sexual contacts or anyone you may have shared drug use equipment with.
 Depending upon the type of exposure and their immunization history, they may need to have blood tests and HBIg and/or hepatitis B vaccine.